Brill-Noether theory for cyclic covers: Preliminaries

 In this paper we will also require a compactification $\Rgn$ of $\rgn$.
 It turns out that $\Rgn$ arises as the coarse moduli space of twisted level $n$ curves, defined as a connected component of $\Mg(B\Z_n)$, which itself arises as the coarse moduli space of the category $\overline{M}_g(B\Z_n)$ of twisted nth roots, which forms a smooth and proper Deligne-Mumford stack.
 For our notation see e.g. \cite{cefs}, using results from \cite{acv} and \cite{av}.\\

-Since coarse moduli spaces are sufficient for our purpose in this paper, we shall simply take for granted the existence of $\Rgn$ as a compactification of $\rgn$, without amplifying what kind of geometric objects are parametrized by this space.
+Since coarse moduli spaces are sufficient for our purpose in this paper, we shall simply take for granted the existence of $\Rgn$ as a compactification of $\rgn$, without specifying what kind of geometric objects are parametrized by this space.
 For our purpose it is sufficient to look at the closely related moduli space $\adm$ of admissible $\Z_n$-covers, which are geometrically more accessible, and describe this space in geometric terms.
 We will not go into detail on the geometry of these two moduli spaces and their relation to each other.
-For this paper we only need to know that there is a surjective morphism $ \Rgn\to\adm$; see the Diagram \ref{diagram}.
+For this paper we only need to know that there is a surjective morphism $ \Rgn\to\adm$ (which in fact is the normalization map); see Diagram \ref{diagram}.

 \begin{definition} An \textbf{admissible $\Z_n$-cover} is a morphism $p:\tC\to C$ of stable curves together with a $p$-invariant (i.e. fibre preserving) action of $\Z_n$ on $\tC$ such that: \begin{enumerate}